lirancr/prisma-rays/README.md

 used internally to perform the different functions.
 It's possible that these queries are written in a syntax recognized by other relational databases but those have not been tested against.

-If you're interested in helping with this issue feel free to submit a pull request, adding your [engine file](./src/engines)
+If you're interested in helping with this issue feel free to submit a pull request, adding your [query builder file](./src/queryBuilders)

 ## Going back to prisma migrate